-Connor is from Washington, D.C. and he loves dinosaurs.
-This obsession from his infancy led him to pursue biology as a field of study.
-He graduated at New York University, where he graduated summa cum laude and majored in Biology and Spanish.
-He spent the better part of his time there working in two research labs: one that investigated women’s health in New York’s immigrant populations, and another that performed research into epigenetics, or the ways in which chromosome structure is regulated.
-He was twice awarded the grants from the Dean’s Undergraduate Research Fund and presented his findings at NYU’s Undergraduate Research Conference.
-Sadly, labs that study contemporary dinosaurs are few and far between.
-Now located in Cambridge, Connor is tutoring and volunteering while he applies to medical school.
+Connor is from Washington, D.C., and he loves dinosaurs.
+This obsession, starting in childhood, led him to pursue biology as a field of study.
+He attended New York University, where he graduated summa cum laude and double majored in biology and Spanish.
+He spent the better part of his time there working in two research labs: a clinical lab that investigated women’s health issues, and an animal lab that studied epigenetics.
+He was twice awarded grants from the Dean’s Undergraduate Research Fund and presented his findings at NYU’s Undergraduate Research Conference.
+Now living in Cambridge with his girlfriend and dog Alfie, Connor is tutoring and volunteering while he applies to medical school.

-In addition to dinosaurs, he loves hiking, playing music, and Settlers of Catan – as long as he gets to be Blue.
+In addition to dinosaurs, he loves hiking, playing music, and board games.